Home Daily Update Page Reunions Name Index Geographic Index News History Faculty Obituaries Sympathy Submit Profile More (Site Map)

 The school underwent a $12.7-million dollar renovation in 2007.
 From the outside, the only notable distinction is the appearance of the first floor windows, where a heavy screen has been added.
 It makes the lower windows appear dark or even completely covered when you look at it from a distance.
 For more information about the renovation, see the "Photo tour of $12.8 million renovation as construction rushes toward completion."

 By the way, the 2012-2013 was the last that East High was a Memphis City School.
 The city school system voluntarily surrendered its charter so all city schools became part of the Shelby County school district in the summer of 2013.
+In August, 2017, the school began a transition to an optional (magnet) school focusing on T-STEM (Transportation-Science, Technical, Engineering, and Math school.
+By the 2021-2022 school year it was a fully optional school (no attendance zone, attendance by application).

 Big River Crossing (FREE)